r-duh/MuXTalk/README.md

 # Contact:
 Created and maintained by Arda Halu.
-Please feel free to reach out for requests for assistance. email: arda.halu@channing.harvard.edu
+For requests for assistance, email arda.halu@channing.harvard.edu.